Hydra-Research-Group/Roblox-Ranking-API/README.md

 ## 📌 Notes

 - Make sure your API key has permissions to manage ranks for the group.
-- Use a reverse proxy like NGINX or Cloudflare in production for HTTPS and caching.
+- Use a reverse proxy like NGINX or Cloudflare in production for HTTPS.
 - Keep access/admin keys secret.

----

-## 🛡️ License

-Licensed under ISC by Hydra Research Group.